owlgrin/gaurilla-guide/src/articles/how-to-add-journal-transaction.md

 ---
-title: How to add journal transaction
+title: How to add a journal transaction
-description: In chaos where to add a transaction!
-Make it journal transaction
+description: The soul of accounting
 layout: article
 ---
-If in chaos where to add a transaction, in income or expense, then add it as a journal entry.
+We understand how journal transactions can be a must-have for your business requirements.
+And Gaurilla have got your covered.

 1. Login into your Gaurilla account and set the workspace.